ted-dino/The-Odin-Project/landing-page/README.md

 ### Continued development

-As always, in the future I will make more responsive and improve the looks.
+As always, in the future I will make more responsive and improve the design.

 ## Acknowledgments